 - Curbside pickup is still available for patrons and is the recommended way that patrons obtain library materials.

 - All items returned to the Library are placed into quarantine for 7 days.
 All items will remain checked out on patron accounts while they are in quarantine.
 There will be no late fees charged during this time, but patrons are encouraged to return their materials in a timely manner to help facilitate circulation.
-Hotspots will still be subject to late fees.
+Laptops and hotspots will still be subject to late fees.

 - Newspapers are not available to browse.
 Please visit the Library’s website and browse our online resources for similar materials.